 In 1966 the artist Tom Phillips set himself a task: to find a second-hand book for threepence and alter every page, by painting, collage or cut-up techniques, to create an entirely new version.
 He found his threepenny novel in a junk shop on Peckham Rye, south London.
 It was A Human Document (1892), an obscure Victorian romance by W.H.
 Mallock.

 First published in 1973, A Humument – as Phillips titled his altered book – quickly established itself as a cult classic.
-Since then, the artist has been working towards a complete revision of his original, adding new pages in successive editions.
-That process is now finished.
-The 50th anniversary edition presents, for the first time, an entirely new and complete version of A Humument.
-It also brings this half-century-long endeavour to a close.
+From there, the artist worked towards a complete revision of his original, adding new pages in successive editions.
+The 50th anniversary edition presented, for the first time, an entirely new and complete version of A Humument.
+It also brought this half-century-long endeavour to a close.

 Listen to Tom Phillips read the whole of the sixth and final version of A Humument in this audio extract.